jakedn/whispering-alchemy/readme.txt

 1. Install docker desktop
 2. Run the command in the run_build_cmd.txt file
 >Note you can skip this step if you already made an image, if you don't know what that means run step 2.
+3. Make your own config file; start off by copying the example-config.toml to the scripts directory.
-3. Run the command in the run_cmd.txt file
+4. Run the command in the run_cmd.txt file